MewsSystems/gitbook-connector-api/operations/cancellationpolicies_new.md

 ## Get all cancellation policies

-> ### DEPRECATED!
+>### RESTRICTED!
-> This operation is deprecated.
-When the property is using granular cancellation policies feature e.g. shares cancellation policies for multiple rate groups or even rates, API will return bad not supported response code.
+>This operation is currently in beta-test and as such it is subject to change.

-Returns all cancellation policies, filtered by services, rate groups and other filters.
+Returns latest versions of all cancellation policies, filtered by services, and other filters.
+If you need to fetch older versions use [cancellationPolicyVersions](./cancellationpolicies_new_versions.md) API.

 Note this operation uses [Pagination](../guidelines/pagination.md) and supports [Portfolio Access Tokens](../guidelines/multi-property.md).

 ### Request

-`[PlatformAddress]/api/connector/v1/cancellationPolicies/getAll`
+`[PlatformAddress]/api/connector/v2/cancellationPolicies/getAll`

 ```javascript
 {